vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that finds all empty files and directory
+script that list files with .gif